ibm-cloud-docs/power-iaas/volume-snapshot-clone.md

 The clone operation creates a full copy of the volume.
 You can select multiple volumes and start a group clone operation.
 When multiple volumes are selected, the clone operation ensures that a consistent data copy is created.

 The clone operation continues to copy data from the source disks to target disks in the background.
-Depending on the size of the source disks and the amount of data to be copied, the clone operation can take a significant amount of time.
+Depending on the capacity of the source disks and the amount of data to be copied, the clone operation can take a significant amount of time.

 #### Prerequisites for creating a volume-clone request
 {: #vol-clon-bp-req}